top of page

 E: Here, my handkerchief will revive him (waves under nose)

-B(revived but unwell): Ahhh!
-Where is my beloved Inconstant Sigismunda Cunegunda Bridgetina, the Princess of Terra Incognita and her overly affectionate squeezes? where are my oysters?
-I shall open them with a cricket bat - hack, hack - ha
+B(revived but unwell): Ouch!
+Well, knock my gizzards side-aways (sings) “Where, oh where is my beloved Inconstant Sigismunda Cunegunda Bridgetina? tra la la loo - The Princess of Terra Incognita? tra la la loo - join me, Elizabeth!
+(E demurs) - How I long for her delicate sneezes and overly affectionate squeezes! - Where are me oysters?
+I shall torment the obstinate fellows with a cricket bat - hack, hack - ha

-CB: Byronnne!! - you have tripped and banged your head (shakes his head violently)
+CB(ranges across the blameless village green): Byronnne!! - You have tripped and banged your head (shakes his head violently)

-B: We shall go to Sunday Service - 'ere merrily sing psalms with the Blessed in the other world - and with the Southwell belles in bonnets and peeping ankles!
-Where is my bath?
-Where oh where is my Mary?
+B: We shall all go to Sunday Service - ‘ere merrily sing psalms with the Blessed in the other world - with the Southwell belles in bonnets and peeping ankles!
+Where is my copper bath?
+Where oh where is my Mary, my Paradise!

 Boatswain barks

-JP(medically assesses situation): Yes - we are in Status Religiosus - the last and most severe in concussive terms
+JP(medically assesses situation): Friends, we are in Status Religiosus - the last and most severe in concussive terms

-B: My visits to Ann Becher's cottage were of a most chaste nature, Reverend - oh!
-I wish I never published my poesy if e'en my own dog condemns me (weeps)
+B: My visits to Ann Becher’s cottage were of a most chaste nature, Reverend (Boatswain is slobbering over a cricket ball) - oh!
+I wish I had never published my poesy if e’en my own dog condemns me (weeps)

 CB: This is what comes of his foregoing dinner - just to make himself thinner!